JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

    ![Compose Hot Reload](compose-hot-reload.gif){width=350}

+   Alternatively,trigger the reload explicitly by pressing the assigned shortcut key or clicking the **Reload UI** button.
+   You can modify the trigger behavior on the **Settings | Tools | Compose Hot Reload** page.

 Congratulations!
 You've seen Compose Hot Reload in action.
 Now you can experiment with changing text, images, formatting, UI structure, and more, without having to restart the desktop run configuration after every change.